Melwood unveils new 'peak experience' obstacle course

 “It feels great,” said Smith after her rapid descent.
 “It’s a little scary standing up there, but once you get the air and you jump off, you feel yourself flying.”

-Blackledge told the Maryland Independent that it has been his dream since joining Melwood 2½ years ago to have a “true world-class ropes course that has all kinds of opportunities to challenge the veterans in different ways.”
+Blackledge told the Maryland Independent that it has been his dream since joining Melwood two and a half years ago to have a “true world-class ropes course that has all kinds of opportunities to challenge the veterans in different ways.”

 “The veterans that come through our program are all dealing with trauma that they’ve experienced in the military,” Blackledge said.
 “When we get them out here for the retreat, we start them off small, with small challenges [and] small risks, mentally, physically and emotionally and we build up to [bigger challenges] as the week progresses.
 We challenge them to get out of their comfort zone and do that.
 There’s something, a magic that happens psychologically when you’re being physically stressed and pushing yourself beyond what you thought.”